Coronavirus cases in Suffolk and Essex rise again

 Archant

-The number of people who have tested positive for Covid-19 in Suffolk and Essex has yet again risen.
+The number of people who have tested positive for Covid-19 in Suffolk and north Essex has risen again.

-Data released by the Department of Health and Social Care revealed the number of confirmed coronavirus cases in Suffolk has reached 999, an increase of 12 in the last 24 hours.

 If you value what this story gives you, please consider supporting the East Anglian Daily Times.
 Click the link in the yellow box below for details.